borenstein-lab/fishtaco/_sources/visualization.txt

     :figclass: align-center

-Generate this example by using the following command:
+Generate this example by using the following commands:

 .. code:: python